pywbem/pywbem/docs/utilities.rst

 wbemcli
 -------

 A WBEM client CLI.

-It is currently implemented as an interactive shell, and is expected to morph into a full fledged command line utility in the future.
+It is implemented as an interactive shell.

 .. include:: wbemcli.help.txt
    :literal: